ceynri/ceynri.cn/README.md

 You can visit <https://ceynri.cn/> to experience.

-> [Gridsome](https://github.com/Gridsome/Gridsome) looks like out of maintenance, so I am looking for a substitute for Gridsome later on.
-If you have a good recommendation, welcome to communicate with me! 😉
+> [Gridsome](https://github.com/Gridsome/Gridsome) looks like out of maintenance, so I will rewrite this project with [astro](https://github.com/withastro/astro) in the future! 🚀

 ## Introduction